Apple-1 market

 Advice for everyone interested in buying an Apple-1 at auction

-Auctions are business and everyone is looking for the best result.
+Auctions are business, and everyone is looking for the best result.
 Make sure you try to get all available information beforehand.
 If available, compare old pictures and pictures from previous auctions to see differences.
 Look at the Apple-1 Registry to see the history of an Apple-1.

 Mediation of a private deal.
 Unofficial and confidential sale / purchase

-An absolutely confidential list will be hold at the Apple-1 Registry.
+An absolutely confidential list will be held at the Apple-1 Registry.
 Sellers and buyers can contact the Apple-1 Registry.
 Sellers can describe everything and send it by e-mail to the Apple-1 Registry.
 As soon as a prospective buyer contacts the Apple-1 Registry, the seller gets the contact information.
 Everything else is up to the seller.
 The buyer will never get any information about the seller from the Apple-1 Registry.

 Official and public offer